hl2guide/Filterlist-for-AdGuard-or-PiHole/README.md

 > VITAL: The list is very aggressive so please ensure that you add your own "Custom filtering rules" for domains you want to allow. e.g: @@||nexusmods.com^$important

-As of version 2.3 the list is more cleaned up, optimized and better than ever.
+As of version 2.4 the list is more cleaned up, optimized and better than ever.
+It includes over 110 lists.

 ## News

-Version 2.4 is in development.
+Version 2.4 is released.
-* Will add new lists
-* Will be more streamlined
-* Should release around the end of November

-Version 2.3 is out.
-* Added a few new lists
-* Additional cleanup done

 _The PowerShell generator script now uses a maximum of 5GB of RAM for a duration of 27 minutes (thanks to https://github.com/tamada/uniq2)_

 ## Usage 📐

-Check that you are using __AdGuard Home v0.104.1__ or later (hotfixes vital functionality).
+Check that you are using __AdGuard Home v0.104.3__ or later (hotfixes vital functionality).

 Once you have __AdGuard Home__ ready and are logged in, use its main menu to add one __blocklist__ and one __allowlist__.